 Several approaches have been proposed for 3D Dubins-like path planning:

-Analytical extensions of 2D Dubins.
-Some work extends Dubins' 2D results to restricted 3D cases — for example, Chitsaz and LaValle (2007) characterised time-optimal paths for a Dubins airplane, and Owen, Beard and McLain (2014) provided implementations for fixed-wing UAVs.
+Other analytical work extends Dubins' 2D results to restricted 3D cases — Chitsaz and LaValle (2007)[2] characterised time-optimal paths for a Dubins airplane (constrained pitch), and Owen, Beard and McLain (2014)[8] provided practical implementations for fixed-wing UAVs.
 These are effective for their specific domains but don't generalise to arbitrary 3D orientations.

 The scaling problem.
 All of these approaches process one pair at a time.
 In applications like multi-target well planning, anti-collision checking, or real-time UAV re-routing, you may need to solve thousands to hundreds of thousands of pairs simultaneously.
-Sequential methods that take 5-15ms per pair become impractical at this scale.
-This solver was designed specifically for batch throughput — solving 100,000 pairs in ~12 seconds on a single GPU.
+Sequential methods that take 5-15 ms per pair become impractical at this scale.
+This solver was designed specifically for batch throughput — at 500,000 pairs per request (the premium-tier cap on a 12 GB GPU), the fast path runs at roughly 0.015 ms/pair engine time.

 3D CLC paths appear in any domain where a vehicle or tool must travel between two oriented points with constrained curvature: